josmar-crwdstffng/angular/aio/content/tutorial/toh-pt2.md

 <code-example header="heroes.component.html (selected hero details)" path="toh-pt2/src/app/heroes/heroes.component.html" region="selectedHero-details"></code-example>

 The hero details should only be displayed when a hero is selected.
-When a component is created initially, there is no selected hero, so we add the `*ngIf` directive to the `<div>` that wraps the hero details, to instruct Angular to render the section only when the `selectedHero` is actually defined (after it has been selected by clicking on a hero).
+When a component is created initially, there is no selected hero, so you add the `*ngIf` directive to the `div` element that wraps the hero details, to instruct Angular to render the section only when the `selectedHero` property is actually defined.
+The `selectedHero` property is actually defined after it is selected by choosing a hero.

 <div class="alert is-important">

-Don't forget the asterisk \(`*`\) character in front of `ngIf`.
+Do not forget the asterisk \(`*`\) character in front of `ngIf`.
-It's a critical part of the syntax.
+It is a critical part of the syntax.

 </div>